Updated: Jan 7

 iCoat Fast Set Epoxy = FS

-CT, CT/MV, HV, TP, DP have recently added the most up to date UV technology available
+All iCoat countertop/art and casting resins have recently added the most up to date UV stabilizer technology available on the market.

 FS is susceptible to ambering and does not have added UV stabilizers.